All Episodes

 I want to see what they turned away.

-Those questions were CNN's questions.
+Those questions were CNN's questions because they chose them.

 And those questions were what?

-They were all oriented around the liberal cliched view of conservatives.
+They were all oriented around the liberal clichéd view of conservatives.

 So, where am I headed with this?